Skip to Main Content

 Dr. Eva Alice McCrane held both doctor of business education and doctor of education degrees and completed thirty years of service in various schools in the HISD between 1945 and 1978.

-McGovern-Stella Link Neighborhood Library is named after Dr. John P. McGovern, a distinguished American and internationally noted physician.
-He made contributions to the fields of science and medicine.
+McGovern-Stella Link Regional Library is named after Dr. John P. McGovern, a distinguished American and internationally noted physician.

 Melcher Neighborhood Library